Art & Culture

 Historic shops can be found along the Via Emilia, from Porta Santo Stefano to Porta San Pietro and adjacent ways; perfect stops for eating are also the numerous traditional botteghe (small traditional shops), where people can taste classic recipes such as Erbazzone, Gnocco Fritto, Parmigiano Reggiano DOP and Aceto Balsamico Tradizionale, which are also perfect souvenirs.

 THERE’S SOMETHING ABOUT REGGIO EMILIA

-BEYOND THE CITY OF REGGIO EMILIA
+BEYOND REGGIO EMILIA

-A famous series of Italian movies, Don Camillo and Peppone, takes place in Brescello, along the Po River, near to other beautiful small villages such as Gualtieri, Guastalla and Luzzara.
+A famous series of Italian movies, Don Camillo and Peppone, takes place in Brescello, along the Po River, near to other beautiful small villages such as Gualtieri, Guastalla, and Luzzara.
 You can also enjoy a boat ride on the Po River, sailing from Boretto.

-Reggio Emilia can be reached by car on the A1 highway, from both Milano and Bologna.
+The city can be reached by car on the A1 highway, from both Milano and Bologna.